Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-hub-gateway-walkthrough.md

 ## Verify the HttpRoute works

 At this point you should get a 200 response.
-It might take a minute for dns to propegate internally by submariner after importing the services above.
+It might take a minute for dns to propagate internally by submariner after importing the services above.

 ```bash
 curl -Ik https://sub.replace.this
 ```

-If DNS is not resolving for you yet you may get a 503.
+If DNS is not resolving for you yet, you may get a 503.
 In that case you can force resolve the IP to the hub cluster and verify a 200 is returned.

 ```bash